 Keep on top of incoming tasks and set priorities for them.
 For example, as and when emails come in from school, make a note on your planner to add to the next week or month.

-A side note – mute busy Whatsapp and Facebook groups.
+A side note – mute and even archive busy Whatsapp and Facebook groups.
 That’s all I have to say on that and I am sure other parents will just get me!
+Not so much work from home tips there, so much as life tips!

 Outsource wherever you can